FabricMC/fabric-docs/players/finding-mods.md

 ## 1. Use a source that is known to be trustworthy.

-The majority of authors publish their mods to [Modrinth](https://modrinth.com/mods?g=categories:%27fabric%27) and [CurseForge](https://www.curseforge.com/minecraft/search?page=1&pageSize=20&sortType=1&class=mc-mods&gameFlavorsIds=4), however some may choose to upload it on their personal websites, or on other platforms, such as a GitHub repository.
+The majority of authors publish their mods to [Modrinth](https://modrinth.com/mods?g=categories:%27fabric%27) and [CurseForge](https://www.curseforge.com/minecraft/search?page=1&pageSize=20&sortType=1&class=mc-mods&gameFlavorsIds=4).

-These platforms have moderation teams in place that check that mods are what they say they are, and that they do not contain any malicious code.
-They also have a reporting system in place, so that if you do find a malicious mod, you can report it to the moderation team, and they will take action relatively quickly.
+These websites check that the mods are what they say they are, and that they do not contain malicious code.
+You can also report malicious mods on those websites, and they will take action relatively quickly.

 ## 2. Check with others!